 The damage caused by cocaine and its associated effects can be seen in the number of emergency room visits and calls to poison control.
 As reported by the DEA, in 2011, more than 500,000 people visited an emergency department for cocaine-related emergencies 1.

 Due to the multitude of dangers associated with continued cocaine use, those who wish to reduce their risk need to stop using the drug.
 Some may put off quitting indefinitely, however, as it is associated with the onset of a withdrawal syndrome.
-This condition triggers unwanted symptoms that make ending use and establishing recovery uncomfortable and challenging for the individual 2,3.
-Fortunately, there are programs to alleviate withdrawal discomfort, manage symptoms, and help recovering users kickstart their journey to sobriety.
+This condition triggers unwanted symptoms that make ending the use and establishing recovery uncomfortable and challenging for the individual 2,3.
+Fortunately, there are programs to alleviate withdrawal discomfort, manage symptoms, and help to recover users kickstart their journey to sobriety.

 What Is Cocaine Withdrawal?

 Variables that influence the severity of withdrawal from cocaine include 5:

 - The duration of action, which is influenced by route of administration (i.e., snorting, injecting, smoking, etc.) 1.

 - The existence of other mental or physical health conditions.